 He called on municipalities to take action.
 “The revolution in controlling tobacco is town by town.”

 Montgomery agreed.
 “We can’t wait for other levels of government to do what we need to do,” she said.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.